maxdevjs/i3-focus.sh/README.md

 - switching out of focused workspace without exiting focus mode (switching to another workspace/output as usual):
   - bar is automatically and temporarily [restored](#polybar-module)
   - switching back to focus workspace/output automatically [hides](#polybar-module) again the bar
-- bar is automatically restored when exiting focus mode
+- bar is automatically restored when definitely exiting focus mode

 This method introduces a noticeable lag.